 Use social media to raise awareness.
 Don’t stop with just introducing the topic to people.
 Give them a reason to follow you on social media.
 Update them with your progress.
 Set up a Facebook page and use it and other social media outlets such as Twitter to regularly provide facts from your research that show why this symbol should be removed.
 Share success stories from other communities or other news related to your campaign.

 An online petition can help generate interest.
-There are a variety of websites to help you create a petition, including https://sign.moveon.org/.
+There are a variety of websites to help you create a petition, including sign.moveon.org and change.org.
 As it receives signatures, update your social media followers, and mention the signatures in your letter to the editor and when you speak with officials and potential supporters.

-- Sign NC CRED’s petition to remove confederate monuments here and forward it to your local supporters
+- Sign NC CRED’s petition to remove confederate monuments and forward it to your local supporters

 Organize a rally or other peaceful demonstration to raise awareness and generate media interest.
 Designate a spokesperson to speak at the event and to any media.
 Be sure to alert your local news media with information about the time and place, and be conscious of the timing so it occurs far enough in advance of the noon or evening TV news programs to be included in the broadcast.
 Try to make your event visually interesting (signs and banners can help) so that newspaper photographers and TV camera people will be able to capture compelling images that will make it more likely your event will make the news.

-- Find the Latest News on monument removal actions in North Carolina here.
+- You can read the Latest News on monument removal actions in North Carolina, and view a list of counties with current removal efforts underway.

 Contact policymakers to support your effort.
 These can be policymakers with the governmental body that can remove the symbol as well as other influential officials.
 Call the office of the appropriate public official to arrange a meeting.
 Use your research to clearly explain why the symbol should be removed.
 You might describe how it’s a divisive symbol rooted in a history of slavery and racism.
 Regardless of the response, be courteous and thank them for taking the time to meet with you.